66xiaowei/object_relation_transformer/README.md

 # Object Relation Transformer

-This is a PyTorch implementation of the Object Relation Transformer published in NeurIPS 2019.
+OK,firstly clone others git codes and make some change on the code This is a PyTorch implementation of the Object Relation Transformer published in NeurIPS 2019.
 You can find the paper [here](https://papers.nips.cc/paper/9293-image-captioning-transforming-objects-into-words.pdf).
 This repository is largely based on code from Ruotian Luo's Self-critical Sequence Training for Image Captioning GitHub repo, which can be found [here](https://github.com/ruotianluo/self-critical.pytorch).

 The primary additions are as follows: